 My response to the commander was that we, in the ceremonial world, represent all members, past and present (the reason why we do not wear name tags), of our service and render honors to all regardless of how they passed away.
 For us in the military, a court martial and the type of discharge may have an affect on whether the honor guard is authorized to render military honors, but for everyone who served honorably, there are the three types of funeral: 1.
 Full Honors Funeral; 2.
 Standard Honors Funeral; and 3.
 Veteran Honors Funeral.
 Each of the three funeral types has a written standard that Active Duty, retirees, or veterans must meet.
 That’s it.
 When the deceased meets any of those three funeral standards and has served honorably, nothing else matters.

 As a member of a ceremonial unit, you are not yourself, you are a ceremonial guardsman (one is not an “honor guard”, the unit is the honor guard) and one’s thoughts on a certain subject are immaterial- you have standards to follow, which is why those standards were written in the first place.
 To highlight this point think of it this way: on the service honor guards in DC you are there to do a job regardless of who the President is and whether you voted for that person or not.
-The saying goes, “POTUS is POTUS”.
-(POTUS = President of the United States)
+The saying goes, “POTUS is POTUS” (POTUS = President of the United States).
+The method of demise is not an issue, we render honors for honorable service.

 Now, having said all of that, for First Responder community, whatever the honor guard is going to do is up to what the family wants.
 Casket watch, colors, escort, pallbearers, apparatus caisson, and 2-/6-man flag fold (whatever your team is ready for), can all be offered through the family liaison and the family can choose.